dranidis/dranidis.github.io/content/about.md

 disableShare = true
 +++

-I am Dimitris Dranidis, a Computer Science Educator and a Quality Assurance practitioner.
+I am Dimitris Dranidis, a Computer Science educator and a Quality Assurance practitioner.
 I have a passion for Software quality, clean code, testing and in particular automated testing, agility and education.

 ## Professional Experience